kaicataldo/eslint-rule-extender/README.md

 ### `reportOverrides`

-A function that is called with the report metadata of the original rule's [`context.report()`](https://eslint.org/docs/developer-guide/working-with-rules#contextreport) calls.
+A function that is called with the report metadata of the original rule's [`context.report()`](https://eslint.org/docs/developer-guide/working-with-rules#contextreport) calls and a modified [`context`](https://eslint.org/docs/developer-guide/working-with-rules#the-context-object) object.
 The return value of this function is a trinary with the following behavior:

 - `true`: report with original metadata (unchanged)
 - `false`: do not report